truenas/documentation/content/TruenasApps/StableApps/_index.md

 The **Discover** screen shows the **stable** train applications by default.

 Applications in the **stable** catalog are added and maintained by iXsystems and are intended to expand system functionality far beyond what is typically expected from a NAS.
-Some apps replace deprecated services or functionality previously built into SCALE.
+Some apps replace deprecated services or functionality previously built into TrueNAS.

 The tutorials in this section are for the commonly-used **stable** train catalog.